k98kurz/mycelium-network-specification/draft-spec.md

     - Data links: a list of descriptions of data links to be included in the network.
-    - Retransmission limit: the maximum number of times a node should attempt to resend a given datagram.
+    - Retransmission limit: the maximum number of times a node should attempt to resend a given packet.
-    - Forwarding threshold: a distance threshold used for determining whether a router will attempt to forward a datagram in a network.
+    - Forwarding threshold: a distance threshold used for determining whether a router will attempt to forward a packet in a network.

 - Sub-tree 2: topology model parameters
     - Address format: the number and data format of address elements used to